Get the Support You Need

 Humanities and Social Sciences Career Fair

-This career fair will be held on Friday, February 16, 2018, in Talley Student Union.
+This career fair will be held on Friday, Feb.
+7, 2020, Talley Student Union, from 10 a.m. to 2 p.m.
 Begin building your network of professional contacts or find your first internship or job.
 Freshman- to graduate-level students of all majors are invited to participate.
 Make plans to attend this fair as well as other career fairs on campus throughout the year.
 View the full list of career fairs on the NC State Career Development Center website or on ePACK in the “Events” tab.

 Career Fair Prep Day